ginigangadharan/sitev2/_pages/terraform.md

     protocol    = "tcp"
     cidr_blocks = [var.my_ip]
   }
 }
 ```

 ## Variable Assignment

-1. Environment variables - can use environment variable with a prefix `TF_VAR_`.
+1. Environment variables - can use environment variable with a prefix `TF_VAR_`. eg:

-   eg: `export TF_VAR_instance_type=t2.micro`
+   `export TF_VAR_instance_type=t2.micro`

 2. Command Line Flags

    `terraform plan -var="instancetype=t2.small"`

 3. From a File - use `terraform.tfvars` - terraform will load all variables from this file.
+If different var files to be used, then

-   - if different var files to be used, then `terraform plan -var-file="custom.tfvars`
+   `terraform plan -var-file="custom.tfvars`

 4. Variable Defaults - can keep variable default in another `.tf` file.